dfin-ai/dfinsell-payment-gateway/README.md

 - **Account Sync Feature:**
   Added a **Sync** button to map accounts between Dfinsell and WordPress, enabling smoother integration and management.
+  Account statuses are also updated automatically every 2 hours to keep data in sync.

 - **Order Cancellation Handling:**
   Implemented logic to handle order cancellations, ensuring transaction statuses remain accurate and up to date.